-While digital marketing experts have developed tools such as A/B testing to gauge the success of certain ads or messages, we have had to depend on the expertise of the person monitoring these campaigns.
-And then Google implemented artificial intelligence (ai) and machine learning.
+While digital marketing experts have developed tools such as A/B testing to gauge the success of certain ads or messages, we have had to depend on the expertise of the person monitoring these campaigns, until Google implemented artificial intelligence (ai) and machine learning.

 As marketers we can’t just “set it and forget it,” there are some drawbacks to machine learning.

 - We can’t see the data being used.
-Even thought we have access to a lot of Google’s data to make your machine learning campaign work, we can’t actually see the data to make your own decisions.
+Even though we have access to a lot of Google’s data to make your machine learning campaign work, we can’t actually see the data to make your own decisions.

 - Machine learning takes time to adapt and learn.

 We are BIG fans of AI and machine learning.
-Google has spent untold resources developing these tools and as customers, we have access to them at no additional cost.
+Google has spent untold resources developing these tools, and as customers, we have access to them at no additional cost.
 A recent report by Aquisio found that paid search accounts that are optimized for machine learning achieve 71 percent better conversion rates.